ysdn2019/Graduates-List/graduates/amy-cannon.md

 ---
 path: /work/Woman
 graduate: Amy Cannon
-mainimg: /assets/work/cannon_amy_project2_web_main.jpg
+cover: /assets/work/cannon_amy_project2_web_main.jpg
-thumbnailimg: /assets/work/cannon_amy_project2_web_thumbnail.jpg
+thumbnail: /assets/work/cannon_amy_project2_web_thumbnail.jpg
 title: Woman
 groupmembers:
-fields: Editorial
+category: Editorial
 mediumdimensions: Magazine
 description: “Woman” is a conceptual magazine designed for women in their late teens – early/mid twenties.
 The magazine seeks to be bold, funny and most importantly educational.
 It works towards educating women primarily on their sexual health and expression, in a way that is designed to be understood and enjoyed by women.
 digitallink: